-Credit rating (rating of creditworthiness) - the opinion of the Rating Agency on the ability of the bank to fulfill its financial obligations in full amount and in a timely manner.
+Final international credit rating of a bank represents the opinion of the Rating Agency on the ability of the bank to fulfill its financial obligations in full amount and in a timely manner.

-Stand alone credit rating (stand alone rating of creditworthiness) - the opinion of the Rating Agency on the ability of the bank to fulfill its financial obligations in full amount and in a timely manner without taking into account external factors (support from the owners or government, planned future changes in the regulation, adjustments for industry risks etc.).
+Stand alone credit rating of a bank represents the opinion of the Rating Agency on the ability of the bank to fulfill its financial obligations in full amount and in a timely manner without taking into account external factors (support from the owners or government, planned future changes in the regulation, adjustments for industry risks etc.).